 Ask for Forgiveness

 Let’s face it, we are humans.
 We will make mistakes and act in ways that make us cringe.
-We need the Savior’s Grace.
+We need the Savior’s, Grace.

 When we mess up and say or do something that is unkind, impatient or unloving, acknowledge it and ask for forgiveness.
-Our kids learn humility from us, so what better way then to model it then to say sorry for our transgressions.
+Our kids learn humility from us, so what better way than to model it then to say sorry for our transgressions.

 I like to cuddle my little one up on my lap, hold and rock them while I explain why I was wrong to act the way I did.
 Then I ask for an apology and we pray together.